 Although annual adult abundance of Yakima River steelhead at the MPG level can be estimated fairly reliably using Prosser Dam counts, there is a need for spawner abundance estimates for individual populations.
-Stock status assessments used for recovery planning by the Interior Columbia Technical Review Team (ICTRT) relied on a combination of methods for apportioning Prosser Dam adult counts to individual populations (ICTRT In press).
-These included the use of a 1990-92 radio-tracking survey (Hockersmith et al. 1995), redd counts from Satus and Toppenish creeks, and Roza Dam counts.
+Stock status assessments used for recovery planning by the Interior Columbia Technical Review Team (ICTRT) rely on a combination of methods for apportioning Prosser Dam adult counts to individual populations.
+These include the use of a 1990-92 radio-tracking survey (Hockersmith et al. 1995), redd counts from Satus and Toppenish creeks, and Roza Dam counts.